-Radiation Control regulates all activities involving electronic generators of ionizing radiation as well as radioactive sources used outside the nuclear fuel cycle.
-The aim is to protect patients, radiation workers, the public and the environment against over-exposure to ionizing radiation, without limiting its beneficial use.
+Radiation Control regulates all activities involving electronic generators of ionising radiation as well as radioactive sources used outside the nuclear fuel cycle.
+The aim is to protect patients, radiation workers, the public and the environment against over-exposure to ionising radiation, without limiting its beneficial use.

 Device control is mandated by the Schedule for Listed Electronic Products Regulation R1302 of 1991.